-During the early 1990's Carpentaria Gold held the tenements under EL5346, EL7166 and EL7389 in which they used costeaning, rock chip sampling, soil sampling, stream sediment sampling, trenching and drilling (both RC and diamond) as a means of searching for gold deposits.
-Stream sediment sampling was used successfully to find the nearby Tom's Gull Deposit.
+During the late 1980's to the early 1990's Carpentaria Gold held the tenements as EL4927, in which they took stream sediment samples and some percussion drilling as a means of searching for gold deposits.
+Stream sediment sampling was successful in identifying the Tom's Gully Deposit.